Easy Strawberry Pretzel Pie

 This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 Channel your inner dessert child with a Strawberry Pretzel Pie!
 Sweet endings should be no-fuss whenever possible.
-On days when I am working right up and until it’s time to cook supper, I’m happy for no fuss.
-Any strawberry pretzel dessert is THAT DESSERT!
+On days when I am working right up until it’s time to cook supper, I’m happy for no fuss.
+Any strawberry pretzel dessert is that dessert!

 Want to save this recipe?